-Government agencies have offices all over the country, with some used to support administrative operations and others to serve the public, such as VA clinics or Division of Motor Vehicle sites.
-A significant number of these locations have been closed over the last year and a half—yet governmental services and operations have continued.
+Federal and state government agencies have offices all over the country, some to support administrative operations and others serve the public directly, such as VA clinics or Division of Motor Vehicle sites.
+Many of these locations have been closed over the last year and a half—yet governmental services and operations have continued.

-Instead, there is an opportunity for agencies to acknowledge this new dynamic and proactively seek to transform their networks.
-Each agency will require unique strategies, such as renegotiating leases or subletting space to reduce their footprint or identifying prime contracting partners that can get connectivity and capabilities to individual homes, no matter where employees may live.
+There is an opportunity for agencies to acknowledge this new dynamic and proactively seek to transform their networks.
+Each agency will require unique strategies, such as identifying prime contracting partners that can get connectivity and capabilities to individual homes, no matter where employees may live.